-- Certain broker-dealers require that their clients make repurchase requests through their broker-dealer, which may impact the time necessary to process such repurchase request.
+- Certain broker-dealers require that their clients process repurchases through their broker-dealer, which may impact the time necessary to process such repurchase request, impose more restrictive deadlines than described under our share repurchase plan, impact the timing of a stockholder receiving repurchase proceeds and require different paperwork or process than described in our share repurchase plan.
 Please contact your broker-dealer first if you want to request the repurchase of your shares. - Under our share repurchase plan, to the extent we choose to repurchase shares in any particular month we will only repurchase shares as of the opening of the last calendar day of that month (a "Repurchase Date").
 To have your shares repurchased, your repurchase request and required documentation must be received in good order by 4:00 p.m.
 (Eastern time) on the second to last business day of the applicable month.
-Settlements of share repurchases will be made within three business days of the Repurchase Date.
+Settlements of share repurchases will generally be made within three business days of the Repurchase Date.
 Repurchase requests received and processed by our transfer agent will be effected at a repurchase price equal to the transaction price on the applicable Repurchase Date (which will generally be equal to our prior month's NAV per share), subject to any Early Repurchase Deduction. - A stockholder may withdraw his or her repurchase request by notifying the transfer agent, directly or through the stockholder's financial intermediary, on our toll-free, automated telephone line, 844-702-1299.
-The line is open on each business day between the hours of 9:00 a.m. and 6:00 p.m.
+The line is open on each business day between the hours of 9:00 a.m and 6:00 p.m.
 (Eastern time).
 Repurchase requests must be cancelled before 4:00 p.m.
 (Eastern time) on the last business day of the applicable month. - If a repurchase request is received after 4:00 p.m.
-(Eastern time) on the second to last business day of the applicable month, the purchase order will be executed, if at all, on the next month's Repurchase Date at the transaction price applicable to that month (subject to any Early Repurchase Deduction), unless such request is withdrawn prior to the repurchase.
-Repurchase requests received and processed by our transfer agent on a business day, but after the close of business on that day or on a day that is not a business day, will be deemed received on the next business day. - Repurchase requests may be made by mail or by contacting your financial intermediary, both subject to certain conditions described in this prospectus.
+(Eastern time) on the second to last business day of the applicable month, the repurchase request will be executed, if at all, on the next month's Repurchase Date at the transaction price applicable to that month (subject to any Early Repurchase Deduction), unless such request is withdrawn prior to the repurchase.
+Repurchase requests received and processed by our transfer agent on a business day, but after the close of business on that day or on a day that is not a business day, will be deemed received on the next business day.
+All questions as to the form and validity (including time of receipt) of repurchase requests and notices of withdrawal will be determined by us, in our sole discretion, and such determination shall be final and binding. - Repurchase requests may be made by mail or by contacting your financial intermediary, both subject to certain conditions described in this prospectus.
 If making a repurchase request by contacting your financial intermediary, your financial intermediary may require you to provide certain documentation or information.
-If making a repurchase request by mail to the transfer agent, you must complete and sign a repurchase authorization form, which can be found in our share repurchase plan filed as an exhibit to this registration of which this prospectus forms a part and which will also be available on our website, www.breit.com.
+If making a repurchase request by mail to the transfer agent, you must complete and sign a repurchase authorization form, which can be found in our share repurchase plan filed as an exhibit to this registration of which this prospectus forms a part and which is available on our website, www.breit.com.
 Written requests should be sent to the transfer agent at the following address: